The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 R

-Short definition: Residual persistence of pigments after theoretically complete treatment.
+Short definition: Pigment that persists after a theoretically complete treatment.

-Pigment remanence results from pigments deeply embedded in the dermis, highly resistant chemical compositions, or scarred areas.
+Residual pigment results from pigments deeply embedded in the dermis, from highly resistant chemical compositions or from scarred areas.
 Managing it is one of the most complex challenges in tattoo removal.
-In some cases, residual remanence is accepted as the final outcome, in agreement with the patient.
+In some cases, a residual trace is accepted as the final result, in agreement with the customer.

 See also: Pigment saturation, Pigment washout.

-Short definition: Ray Studios’ proprietary medical protocol, developed to maximize tattoo removal results while preserving skin integrity.
+Short definition: The proprietary Ray studios treatment protocol, developed to get the most from laser tattoo removal while preserving skin integrity.

-The RsAP® method (Ray Studios Advanced Performance) is the exclusive medical protocol developed by Ray Studios, based on the analysis of more than 60,000 treated cases.
-It relies on six interdependent pillars: a thorough medical diagnosis, a personalized statistical projection via the RTP®, laser treatment optimized through settings derived from large-scale data analysis, structured post-treatment care in partnership with La Roche-Posay, care delivered entirely by physicians, and continuous follow-up through the exclusive app.
-The method is regularly updated according to the latest medical research and clinical feedback.
-It claims a +30% gain in tattoo fading efficiency compared with conventional approaches.
+RsAP® (Ray studios Advanced Performance) is the exclusive treatment protocol developed by Ray studios, based on the analysis of more than 60,000 cases treated.
+It rests on six interdependent pillars: an in-depth assessment, a personalised statistical projection through RTP®, laser treatment optimised by settings drawn from large-scale data analysis, structured aftercare, treatment delivered entirely by trained skin therapists, and continuous follow-up through the exclusive app.
+The protocol is updated regularly in line with the latest research and feedback from treatment experience.
+It claims a 30% efficiency gain in fading tattoos compared with conventional approaches.
+Individual results vary.

-See also: RTP®, Follow-up app, Picosecond laser, Parameter adjustment.
+See also: RTP®, Tracking app, Picosecond laser, Parameter adaptation.

 RTP® - Ray Tattoo Profile

-Short definition: Ray Studios’ exclusive tool for personalized statistical estimation of the number of sessions needed to erase a tattoo.
+Short definition: The exclusive Ray studios tool for a personalised statistical projection of the number of sessions needed to fade a tattoo.

-The RTP® (Ray Tattoo Profile) is the proprietary projection tool developed by Ray Studios as part of the RsAP® method.
-It goes beyond a simple empirical estimate: it is based on the combined analysis of the patient’s individual medical file and data from more than 60,000 treated cases.
-Variables include ink type, colors present, pigment density, tattoo depth, phototype, anatomical location, and anticipated biological response.
-The RTP® is established during the initial consultation and serves as the foundation of trust between practitioner and patient.
-It is dynamic and adjusted over time according to the actual treatment response.
+RTP® (Ray Tattoo Profile) is the proprietary projection tool developed by Ray studios as part of RsAP®.
+It goes beyond a simple empirical estimate: it draws on a cross-analysis of the customer's individual profile and data from more than 60,000 cases treated.
+The variables included are ink type, colours present, pigment density, tattoo depth, phototype, anatomical location and the anticipated biological response.
+RTP® is established at the initial consultation and forms the basis of the relationship of trust between the skin therapist and the customer.
+It is dynamic and readjusted across sessions according to the actual response to treatment.

-See also: RsAP® Method, Initial consultation, Individual variability, Pigment density.
+See also: RsAP®, Initial consultation, Individual variability, Pigment density.

 S